DarkEnergyScienceCollaboration/CS2.1/CS2.1.2/doc/proposed_galaxy_schema.rst

 This schema is meant to provide definitions for quantities which the Cosmological Simulations (CS) working group will present to the broader collaboration.
-Individual cosmological simulations may be generated with their own native schemas.
-In that case, the CS working group will provide software tools to translate that native schema into the publicly-facing schema presented blow.
+Individual simulations will be provided to the CS working group in the "Internal Schema".
+The CS working group will provide software tools to translate the "Internal Schema" into the publicly-facing "External Schema".
 That being said, not every catalog will contain data necessary to calculate every quantity in this schema (e.g. not every simuation may treat internal dust extinction within each galaxy), however, when they do, the publicly facing schema will adhere to the definitions below.
 Put another
 way: a catalog may not characterize the shapes of galaxies, but if it does, the CS working group will translate those shape characterizations into the definitions provided below.
 The schema is agnostic to the question of how the data is delivered (it can be a database,a text file, a FITS file, or something else unthought of).
 The schema merely speaks to the contents of the files being delivered.
 This is so that DESC science working groups can write their software tools confident in what inputs they will be receiving.
-Quantities are marked as either 'Observed' (in which case they are quantities that we expect science working groups to be able to use directly at the catalog level) or 'Truth' (in which case they represent physical truth which may be unobservable, but which we are delivering so that working groups can validate the results of their analysis tools).

 Some simulations model galaxies as multiple components (bulge, disk, AGN).
 In those cases, each component of each galaxy will be represented by an individual row in the schema.
 The rows will contain an identifying integer which